 The drink has become a template for countless cocktail recipes.
 I have presented some Old Fashioned-inspired drinks here on the blog, too.
-These include for example the Cocoa Old Fashioned, the New Fashioned, the Jerez Old Fashioned & Passionfruit Espuma, the Sweet Old Bakerman or The Old Orchard.
+These include for example the Cocoa Old Fashioned, the New Fashioned, the Jerez Old Fashioned & Passionfruit Espuma, the Sweet Old Bakerman, the Old Orchard or the Fiji Gloaming

 But here’s the variant I like the most:

 2 oz (or 6 cl) Rye Whiskey

 Preparation: Mix all ingredients in your pre-chilled glass on crushed ice or ice cubes and stir until cold.

 Garnish: orange zest, two Griottines cherries

 Buying sources: Depending on the spirit used.
 For special varieties a visit to a specialist trade may be required.